TheArturthur/CoppermindScraper/Cosmere/Vorin.md

 ## Moral Teachings
 ### Good and Evil
 Good and Evil, within Vorin Theology, are said to be objective aspects that one possesses.
 With the Almighty being considered to only possess good, and the Voidbringers being considered to only possess evil.
 This possession of moral attributes shapes how they act and can act.
 But humanity has a dual-attribute, meaning they possess both good and evil, and thus can commit both good and evil deeds.
 In Vorinism, it is believed that the cosmere requires balance.
 Good beings, such as the Almighty, must be balanced by their opposites, which is why the Voidbringers were created to do evil.
 Vorinism holds that only humanity, with their dual-nature, can add good to the world, allowing the amount of good in the world to outweigh the evil.
+This dual-nature allows humanity to commit both good and evil acts, and have an innate feeling about good and evil.
+This is seen as a defining attribute of humanity.
 To live a good life, Vorins are expected to emulate the Attributes of the Heralds and the Almighty.
 Thus, what is morally right and wrong is based upon following the decrees of and the example set by the Almighty.
 Thus, the Vorin moral framework in inherently tied to what they believe to be the decrees of the Almighty, and cannot exist separately from him.
 How one chooses to live is seen as far more important than their accomplishments in life.
 The Ten Human Failings appear to refer to shortcomings of mankind, these might be identical to or associated with the Ten Foolish Attributes.
 It is taught that the ligheyes of society were chosen by the Almighty, and inherently have greater Glory and closeness to the Almighty than darkeyes.
 Furthermore, they are taught to be more honorable, noble, and just than those not as blessed as themselves.
 How sinful or virtuous one is can be measured by the Almighty and used to determine whether one goes to the Tranquiline Halls or to Damnation.